adambard/learnxinyminutes-docs/tcsh.html.markdown

 # --- other built-in commands -------------------------------------------------

-# prints all built-in commands in alphabetical order
+# Prints all built-in commands in alphabetical order
 set bins = `builtins`
 echo $bins > syntax-highlight-keywords.conf

-# bindkey is used to configure our keyboard key.
+# bindkey is used to configure our keyboard's short-cut keys.
 # let's fix the key-code of [END] key on urxvt terminal emulator
 if ( $TERM == "rxvt-unicode" ) then
 	bindkey "^[[8~" end-of-line